cvasquez-github/arduino-mega-epaper/README.md

 - BitsPixel: monochrome
 - Reverse color
 - It will generate an array like: `const unsigned char gImage[20000] = {}`
-- You may want to set PROGMEM to store the array data in Flash memory instead of RAM (pgmspace.h library): `const unsigned char gImage[20000] PROGMEM = {}`
+- You may want to use PROGMEM to store the array data in Flash memory instead of RAM (pgmspace.h library): `const unsigned char gImage[20000] PROGMEM = {}`